Bra: Fit

-Many women look forward to the time of day when they can take off their bra.

 Some women experience generalized breast discomfort and tenderness from fibrocystic breast changes, and their breast tissue is often described as "lumpy", "rope-like", or "doughy".
 Doctors often recommend that women wear a well-fitted, supportive bra to help resolve the symptoms.

 Exercise

 Biomechanical studies have demonstrated that, depending on the activity and the size of a woman's breast, when she walks or runs braless, her breasts may move up and down by 4 to 18 cm or more, and also oscillate side to side.

 Researchers have also found that as women's breast size increased, they took part in less physical activity, especially vigorous exercise.
 Few very-large-breasted women jogged, for example.
 To avoid exercise-related discomfort and pain, medical experts suggest women wear a well-fitted sports bra during activity.

 Breast sagging

 Women sometimes wear bras because they mistakenly believe they prevent breasts from sagging (ptosis) as they get older.
 Physicians, lingerie retailers, teenagers, and adult women used to believe that bras were medically required to support breasts.
 In a 1952 article in Parents' Magazine, Frank H. Crowell erroneously reported that it was important for teen girls to begin wearing bras early.
 According to Crowell, this would prevent sagging breasts, stretched blood vessels, and poor circulation later on.

 This belief was based on the false idea that breasts cannot anatomically support themselves.
 A 2013 study by Jean-Denis Rouillon said that wearing a bra may actually weaken supportive tissue.
 Bra manufacturers are careful to claim that bras only affect the shape of breasts while they are being worn.
 The key factors influencing breast ptosis over a woman's lifetime are cigarette smoking, her number of pregnancies, gravity, higher body mass index, larger bra cup size, and significant weight gain and loss.